 The rail industry in the UK is gradually evolving as new technologies become available and an increased demand is putting pressure on the associated energy infrastructure.
 The UK government has announced it will spend £48 billion on rail in 2019 to 2024, which is in addition to recent record rail funding as the government delivered the biggest rail modernisation programme for more than a century.

 Great Western Electrification Project

-The Great West Electrification Project (GWEP) is a Network Rail initiative, which introduces electrification infrastructure and modern electric trains to the Great Western Mainline route.Read more
+The Great West Electrification Project (GWEP) is a Network Rail initiative, which introduced electrification infrastructure and modern electric trains to the Great Western Mainline route.Read more

 Implementing new energy technologies

 Technologies to help reduce the energy demand on the network, such as regenerative braking, and addressing the risk of energy losses through the network are currently underway, however, now is the time to investigate solutions like energy storage and renewable generation to improve efficiencies and reduce carbon, and be prepared for the impact of the Digital Railway.

 Increasing energy demands

 As new rolling stock enter service across the UK’s rail networks, the trend for bigger, faster and more energy-hungry trains with additional customer conveniences like air conditioning, longer trains and more frequent services is placing pressure on existing infrastructure to keep up with the demand.